 Moreover, she explained, "My husband always says, 'We can't stop dating.'
 I love that because it's true.
 You have to continue to make the space for yourself and your partner to just have fun like you did before you had kids.
 And not talk about them!
 Keep it fresh, keep it exciting.
 Spontaneous if at all possible."

-And though it's not always easy for a couple of A-listers like them to maintain their privacy, these two have become experts at keeping certain things to themselves while sharing the occasional adorable moment on Instagram—such as when they celebrated Biel's 38th birthday last month in their pajamas.
+And though it's not always easy for a couple of A-listers like them to maintain their privacy, these two have become experts at keeping certain things to themselves while taking the occasional adorable moment public.

 TimberBiel first formed in the days of 24/7 paparazzi scrutiny, which, while that hasn't gone away, has relinquished its place on the information superhighway to social media, where the celebrities themselves can get ahead of the narrative, post their engagement rings and baby photos.
 Or, in some cases, their joint breakup statements.

-Justin and Jessica's earliest years together, as told by headlines, were riddled with cheating rumors and other wild speculation about why or why not they were close to splitting up.
+Justin and Jessica's earliest years together, as told by headlines, were riddled with rumors and speculation about why or why not they were close to splitting up.
 Until they actually did.
-They attempted to be quite professional about it, releasing a statement to confirm that they had parted ways as friends, but the quest for answers still ran its natural course, with or without input from Biel or Timberlake.
+They attempted to be quite professional about it, releasing a statement to confirm that they had parted ways as friends, but the quest for answers still ran its natural course, with or without their input (and usually without).

 He said that, out of respect for his fellow celebrities and what they're going through, he didn't "look below anybody's waist" in line at the supermarket, because that's where the tabloids were on display.

-Before he entered into one high-profile relationship after another, first with Britney Spears and then Cameron Diaz before Biel, Timberlake set out, at least, to be savvily tight-lipped about his private life.
+Before he entered into one high-profile relationship after another, first with Britney Spears and then Cameron Diaz before Biel, Timberlake set out, at least, to be tight-lipped about his private life.
+(Rather the opposite of how he handled his breakup with Spears.)

 "I don't like to comment on my personal life anymore," Justin, then 19, politely told Rolling Stone in 2000.
 "Everything gets blown out of proportion.
 I've been in the tabloids, and I don't enjoy it.
 If I do decide to have a personal relationship with someone, I think it's best to keep it that—personal."

-He first met Biel, whom Esquire named "Sexiest Woman Alive" in 2005, at a surprise party in Hollywood—a tidbit he revealed in his new memoir, Hindsight & All the Things I Can't See in Front of Me, Timberlake having chosen to package at least some of the personal for public consumption.
-He and the missus are so beyond that now, anyway, why not share how their ultimately extremely successful love story got its real start?
+He first met Biel, whom Esquire named "Sexiest Woman Alive" in 2005, at a surprise party in Hollywood—a tidbit he revealed in his memoir, Hindsight & All the Things I Can't See in Front of Me.
+Meaning he has chosen to share at least some of the behind-the-scenes details for public consumption, but at his point why not share how their ultimately extremely successful love story got its real start?

-Justin cracked a dry joke, Jessica was the only one who laughed.
+Timberlake cracked a dry joke, he recalled, and Biel was the only one who laughed.
 They danced to Madonna's "Lucky Star."
 And then off she went into the night.

-"It wasn't time" to ask for her number, Timberlake recalled.
+"It wasn't time" to ask for her number, Timberlake wrote.

 Then in January 2007, Biel went to the first show of his FutureSex/LoveSounds Tour in San Diego, Calif., with friends and they all went backstage afterward.
 Timberlake was on his way north to Anaheim and asked the group if they wanted a ride back to Los Angeles.
 They accepted, he and Biel talked the whole time and then he got her number.